grafana/agent/docs/developer/windows/certificate_store/README.md

 2. Open `Certificate Templates Console`, right click `Certstore Template` and find the Object identifier
 ![](./images/object_identifier.png)

-3. Copy that the configuration file
+3. Copy the configuration file
 4. Find the common name, it is `test-WIN-TF2GPD2VTOT-CA` in the screenshot.
 ![](./images/common_name.png)